squint-cljs/squint/README.md

 ## Squint

-Squint is a compiler for an experimental dialect of ClojureScript.
+Squint is a compiler for a light-weight dialect of ClojureScript.
 You can think of this as CLJS lite or CLJS--.

-Squint is not intended as a full replacement for ClojureScript but as a tool to target JS for anything you would not use ClojureScript for, for whatever reason: performance, bundle size, ease of interop, etc.
+Squint is not intended as a full replacement for ClojureScript but as a tool to target JS when you need something more light-weight in terms of interop and bundle size.
+The most significant different with CLJS is that squint uses only built-in JS data structures.

+If you want to use squint, but with the normal ClojureScript standard library and data structures, check out [cherry](https://github.com/squint-cljs/cherry).

 > :warning: This project is a work in progress and may still undergo breaking
 > changes.